Hierarchical clustering of DNA k-mer counts in RNA-seq fastq files reveals batch effects: Introduction

-For the DNA alphabet of size 4 for and given k, $4^k$ DNA k-mers exist.
-The package algorithm creates a static array of size $4^k$ and for each identified DNA k-mer, the respective value is increased.
-As distance measure between Fastq-files, the canberra distance
+For a DNA sequence of length k, $4^k$ different sequence motifs (\kmer s) exist each defining a category for which occurrences can be counted.
+The value of k is usually chosen in the range of 5 to 9 (resulting in 1,024 to 262,144 different \kmer s) as shorter motifs impair separation capabilities and longer motives increase computational demands.\\ The algorithms for performing HcKmer are available in R package \textit{seqTools} on Bioconductor \cite{seqTools}.
+DNA \kmer ~counts are collected with other quality measures (for example Phred scores and GC content) from Fastq files.
+Data from multiple samples (for example from whole Illumina Flowcells) can be collected at once into merge-able objects.
+Combined objects then serve as input for hierarchical clustering.
+The Canberra distance, defined as

-was implemented.
-The total read numbers are scaled to a common value in order to compensate a systematic offset.
-For the subsequent cluster analysis the \textit{hclust} function from the \textit{stats} package was deployed \cite{CRAN}.
+is used as distance measure between samples.
+Total read numbers ($\sum_{i=1}^m x_i$) are scaled to a common value in order to compensate a systematic offset caused by different sequencing depth's (thereby increasing $|x_i-y_i|$ values).
+Subsequent cluster-analysis was calculated using the \textit{hclust} function (CRAN \textit{stats} package) \cite{CRAN}.